 Another team member came up right beside her, yelling, “Yeah, it was pleasant at that camp, and at least somebody was finding artifacts, not wandering around aimlessly in temperatures that would not only fry an egg, but dehydrate and package it for shipping, too!
 Where are all these water holes and the huge oases you told us about on the plane?”

 Josh responded hesitantly with a vague answer.
 Then he wandered away and climbed up a small mountain passageway and looked toward heaven, wondering what to do next.
 An hour later, he concluded that continuing forward would be best, hoping the site would soon appear.
-After much effort, he eventually convinced the team to go on rather than going back, especially considering all the snakes in the pond earlier.
+After much effort, he eventually convinced the team to go on rather than going back, especially considering all the snakes at the pond earlier.
 So off they went with only a little more than half of their supplies remaining, and no end to their journey in sight.

 Their high expectations continued to turn to disappointment and despair as day after day dragged by.
 They soon gave up and cried out to God for help.
 But no sooner did He provide, then they would take Him for granted again and begin complaining and wandering around.
 Before long Kathy arrived at an awful conclusion, saying: “Hey!
 We passed that rock formation a week ago.
 Way over on the right is the pool with the snakes!
 This means that, for over a month, we’ve been going around in a circle!
 Josh, how could you and your God let this happen to us?”

+A scenario like this really did happen in the Middle East several thousand years ago, when the Israelites were led out of Egypt, across the Red Sea, and into the wilderness.
 God intended for them to pass through the land in less than forty days, but they trudged on for forty years instead.
 Like the exploring team in this story, they had been going around and around in a circle.

 It wasn’t until sometime later that God said to the next generation of Israelites: “Ye have compassed this mountain long enough: turn you northward” (Deuteronomy 2:3).
 Going “northward” meant to finally travel into the land that God had promised them forty years earlier.